 - Surveys: By setting up a pre-webinar survey, you can ask customers, subscribers, and social followers what they want and need.
 There’s no harm in picking up the phone if you need more targeted, in-depth information too.

-- Current Customer Data: Find existing customers who have purchased a similar product or service that you’re featuring in the webinar.
-This way, you can get an understanding of the kind of messaging and advertising positions they responded to.
+- Current Customer Data: Find existing customers who have purchased a similar product or service you’re featuring in the webinar.
+This way, you can understand the messaging and advertising positions they responded to.

 - Webinar Registration: You can continue to enhance your target demographics during the registration period by collecting additional information on your registration forms.